 While the Disney theme parks differ from one another in style and themes, the parking lots work in the same way.
 Guests arriving by car proceed through a toll booth, and either show a resort parking pass or pay a parking fee.

 Next, Disney cast members will direct you to the next available parking spot.
 Where you park depends on when you arrive.
 Cars arriving in the morning are parked side by side in rows, while cars arriving later in the day may be directed to fill in specific areas.
-No matter where you park, a tram is available to take you to the park entrance.
+No matter where you park, a tram is available to take you to the park entrance after leaving your car.

 Special Parking Areas

 If you have a handicap hang tag or license plate, you will be able to park in a special section that is close to the park entrance.

 There are a limited number of electric vehicle charging stations available for your convenience.
 ChargePoint charging stations are located at Epcot, Disney's Animal Kingdom and Disney Springs and are available on a first-come, first-served basis.
 Simply ask a cast member for directions to the charge ports.